-The food surplus agriculture produced enabled the hierarchical social system to divide society into increasingly specialized niches.
-Such specialization divides and ranks a population from ‘high’ to ‘low’, usually in this order: kings, priests, warriors, artisans, traders, farmers, slaves.
+The food surplus that agriculture produced enabled the hierarchical social system to divide society into increasingly specialized niches.
+Such specialization divides and ranks a population from high to low, usually in this order: kings, priests, warriors, artisans, traders, farmers, slaves.

 What happens in a natural system when that energy dynamic becomes vastly under utilized?
 By liberating us from continuous daily hunting and gathering, the Agricultural Revolution set the stage for an enormous increase in idle time.
 As they say, “Idle hands are the devil’s workshop” .

 Ever-increasing idle time also evokes questions about the meaning of life itself.
 In contrast, our hunter-gatherer ancestors never enjoyed too much idle time!
-In addition, they could rediscover any minor losses in the meaning of life through their egalitarian, “all for one, and one for all” labor in the wild — daily survival.
+In addition, they could rediscover any minor losses in the meaning of life through their egalitarian, “all for one, and one for all” daily labor survival in the wild.
 Simply put, in a hunter-gatherer way of life, people would naturally feel mentally and emotionally grounded.

 Leap fast forward to the dawning of the Electric Age, which began freeing up human energy at an exponential rate.
-This innate physical and emotional energy potential, so fully utilized in the wild, is still within us and still needs a balancing healthy outlet.
+However, all this innate physical and emotional energy so fully utilized in the wild continues to require a balancing healthy outlet.
 Finding such an outlet can be very problematic under modern circumstances.
 Sure, jogging takes up some of the slack, but…

 Civilization Co-opts Innate Instincts

-To function, civilization replaces the intimate hunter-gatherer social connections with its own niche substitutes: armies, sport teams, corporations, churches, political organizations, sewing circles, etc. All the niches within civilization utilize our basic social instincts, from cooperative to competitive, in order to operate.
-While civilization draws on our innate social needs, does it truly satisfy those needs?
+To function, civilization replaces the intimate hunter-gatherer social connections with its own niche substitutes.
+These niches channel our energy and basic social instincts, from cooperative to competitive, in numerous ways, e.g., armies, sport teams, corporations, churches, political organizations, sewing circles, etc. While civilization draws on our innate social needs, does it sufficiently satisfy those needs?

 Is there any solution?
-Not really, according to the old maxim “You can’t have your cake and eat it too”.
-Certainly, moderation in the sense of less civilization might make life more balanced, as chapter 80 notes, Enable the people to again use the knotted rope.
-However, even if that is the case, there is no one who can “enable” such a return for “the people”.
+Not really, as the old maxim “You can’t have your cake and eat it too” implies.
+Certainly, moderation in the context of less civilization might make life more balanced, as chapter 80 notes, Enable the people to again use the knotted rope.
+However, even if that is the case, there is no one who can enable such a return for the people.
 As they say, “You can lead a horse to water but you can’t make him drink”.
 Besides, various cults throughout history have tried and failed at similar solutions.
 Chapter 25 suggests a more realistic outcome, And the way follows that which is natural and free from affectation.
 All we can do is wait.

 More importantly, we don’t need to return physically, even if we could.
-I find that returning in spirit, as chapter 16 below advises, is more than enough.
-Simply watching the root cause of why, what, and how life came to be the way it is, offers great solace.
+I find that returning in spirit, as chapter 16 below advises, is nearly sufficient.
+Simply watching the root cause of why, what, and how life came to be the way it is can offers great solace.